multimethods/multimethods.github.io/content/publication/zangerle-2021-sigirforum-perspectives/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/
 type: publication

-title: "UMAP 2018 Intelligent User-Adapted Interfaces: Design and Multi-Modal Evaluation\
-  \ (IUadaptMe) Workshop Chairs' Welcome & Organization"
+title: Report on the 1st Workshop on the Perspectives on the Evaluation of Recommender Systems (PERSPECTIVES 2021) at RecSys 2021
 subtitle: ''
 summary: ''
 authors:
-- Ilknur Celik
-- Ilaria Torre
-- Frosina Koceva
+- Eva Zangerle
 - Christine Bauer
-- Eva Zangerle
-- Bart Knijnenburg
+- Alan Said
 tags: []
 categories: []
-date: 2018-07-08
+date: '2021-12-01'
-lastmod: 2021-08-08T03:11:14+02:00
+lastmod: 2022-02-03T03:11:11+02:00
 featured: false
 draft: false
 profile: false

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.